Chinese destroyer Dalian (110)

-Dalian (110) is a Type 051 destroyer of the People's Liberation Army Navy.
+Dalian (110) is a former Type 051 destroyer of the People's Liberation Army Navy, since 2020 used as a museum ship.

 Development and design

 The PLAN began designing a warship armed with guided missiles in 1960 based on the Soviet Neustrashimy, with features from the Kotlin-class destroyer, but the Sino-Soviet split stopped work.
 Work resumed in 1965 with nine ships being ordered.
 Construction started in 1968, with trials beginning in 1971.
 The ships nominally entered service in the early 1970s, but few were fully operational before 1985; workmanship was poor due to the Cultural Revolution.